 - For serving: Crema Mexicana or sour cream lime wedges, cilantro, sliced avocado, thinly sliced green onions

 - Heat a large skillet over medium-high heat.
 Add oil to the pan and heat for 30-60 seconds.
 Add sliced red onion and bell peppers to the pan.
 Sauté for 5-10 minutes, or until the veggies are turning golden on the edges and are cooked to desired doneness.
 (I prefer tender-crisp.)
-Remove from heat.
+Transfer to a plate.

-- Add the Tyson Grilled & Ready Fully Cooked Grilled Fajita Chicken Strips to the pan.
-Sprinkle everything with the fajita seasoning and squeeze fresh lime juice over the top.
-Toss well.
-The residual heat from the veggies and the pan will warm up the chicken strips.
+- Add the chicken to the pan.
+Sprinkle with the fajita seasoning and squeeze fresh lime juice over the top.
+Toss well and cook until done throughout.
 Taste and add salt and pepper, if needed.
 Let cool to room temperature.

 - To assemble the meal prep bowls: Have the containers ready.
 Divide the quinoa evenly between the five containers; about 3/4 cup each.
 Divide the chicken and vegetable mixture evenly between the containers.
 Sprinkle 1 tablespoon crumbled cheese on top of each bowl.
 Top with desired toppings.
 (Avocado is best added just before or the same day the bowl will be eaten.)
 Cover tightly and refrigerate until ready to serve.